wolfgangasdf/iqp-book/ad-perturbation-theory.md

 |\psi_n^{(1)}\rangle=\sum_{m\neq n}\frac{\langle\psi_m^{(0)}|H'|\psi_n^{(0)}\rangle}{E_n^{(0)}-E_m^{(0)}}|\psi_m^{(0)}\rangle
 $$(ad-pt-18)

-We need to calculate the numerator:
+We need to calculate the numerator and we obtain an integral, evaluation of this is simple because we can use the property of the delta function that it is only nonzero if its argument is zero, and that the integral over the delta function is $1$:

 $$
 \left\langle\psi_m^{(0)}\left|H^{\prime}\right| \psi_1^{(0)}\right\rangle=\frac{2 \alpha}{a} \int \sin \left(\frac{m \pi}{a} x\right) \delta\left(x-\frac{a}{2}\right) \sin \left(\frac{\pi}{a} x\right) d x